-Is It Time to Retire Retirement or Just Redefine It?President and CEO of Mercer
+Is It Time to Retire Retirement or Just Redefine It?Vice Chairman of Marsh & McLennan

 Call it the “Longevity Boom.”
 As world poverty falls and wealth expands, our life expectancy has more than doubled in the course of a few generations.
 Half of the children born today in the developed world can reasonably be expected to surpass the age of 100.